-The selling shareholder identified in this prospectus, or its permitted transferees or other successors-in-interest, may offer the shares from time to time through public or private transactions at prevailing market prices, at prices related to prevailing market prices, or at privately negotiated prices.
+The selling shareholder identified in this prospectus may offer the shares from time to time through public or private transactions at prevailing market prices, at prices related to prevailing market prices, or at privately negotiated prices.
 We provide more information about how the selling shareholder may sell its shares of common stock in the section entitled "Plan of Distribution" beginning on page 76 of this prospectus.
 We will not be paying any underwriting discounts or commissions in connection with any offering of common stock under this prospectus.